satas20/CryptoPriceTrackerApp/Readme.md

 This is a spring boot application that gets the latest crypto prices from the Binance API and store the data in **POSTGRESQL** db using the messaging que **RabbitMQ**.
 The app  displays the latest prices of the cryptocurrencies and their price graphs with timeline using **GRAFANA**.
 The app uses **Redis** to optimize the performance of the app by caching the current price data.
 The app also has a countdown for the bitcoin halving.
+The app tracks data for Bitcoin, Solana and Ethereum.
+More coins can be  added for future usage.

  # Features

-- Implement Large real-time data tracking and storage from the Binance API using RabbitMQ and PostgreSQL
+- Implement large real-time data tracking  (5 messages per second for a Coin) and storage from the Binance API using RabbitMQ and PostgreSQL
 - Implementing the display of price graphs using Grafana panels.
 - Implementing caching for current prices data using Redis.
 - Implementing a countdown for the bitcoin halving.